 [CP, IR] [G - starting with the Class of 2015] Can small and non-powerful nations ever profit from a relationship with a more powerful hegemon?
 Who gains and who loses in this type of asymmetrical relationship?
 This seminar attempts to answer these questions by looking at the relations between the U.S. and Latin American nations.
 The seminar begins by presenting different ways in which intellectuals have tried to conceptualize and analyze the relations between the U.S. and Latin America.
 These approaches are then applied to different dimensions of the relationship: (1) intra-hemispheric relations prior to World War II (the sources of U.S. interventionism and the response of Latin America); (2) political and security issues after World War II (the role of the Cold War in the hemisphere and U.S. reaction to instability in the region, with special emphasis on Cuba in the early 1960s, Peru in the late 1960s, Chile in the early 1970s, The Falklands War and Nicaragua in the 1980s); and (3) economic and business issues (the politics of foreign direct investment and trade, and the debt crisis in the 1980s).
 Finally, we examine contemporary trends: the emerging hemispheric convergence, economic integration, drug trade, immigration, the defense of democracy regime, and the re-emergence of multilateral interventionism.
 This course fulfills the requirement for an advanced seminar in political science.

 Requisite: POSC 213 or its equivalent.
 Admission with consent of the instructor.
 Limited to 15 students.
 Fall semester.
-Professor Corrales.2014-15: Not offered
+Professor Corrales.2017-18: Not offered

 [GP,LP] [SC - starting with the Class of 2015] This course will explore the domestic sphere as a site of politics.
 We will define the domestic sphere broadly, including politics in the home, private life, and state and local governments.
 The principle questions to be addressed will include: How does the conception of public and private shift over time and what are the forces driving these changes?
 How is the private sphere seen as a site of safety versus danger?
 What are the consequences of the intervention of state power and policing into the private sphere?
 A wide range of issues will be covered including the role of bureaucracies, the social organization of families, regulation of health and safety, domestic violence, urban revitalization, the deinstitutionalization of people with disabilities, homelessness, economic and racial inequality, policing, and incarceration.
 The course will examine these issues primarily in the context of American politics and society.
 There is a required 20-page research paper.
 This course satisfies the seminar requirement for the Department of Political Science.

 Requisite: An Introductory course in political science or its equivalent.
 Limited to 20 students.
 Spring semester.
-Professor Bumiller.2014-15: Offered in Spring 2015
+Professor Bumiller.2017-18: Not offered

 [PT] [SC - starting with the Class of 2015] Many perceive a dangerous rise in radically utopian politics, often described as "fanaticism."
 Against the backdrop of increased ethnic and nationalist violence, authoritarianism, and declining safeguards for human rights, fanaticism is considered a fundamental impediment to well-functioning democratic politics.
 Yet, if such a concept is to have the theoretical force policy makers and theorists would like, more clarity is needed regarding what "fanaticism" is and how it operates.
 This course examines the genealogy of fanaticism as a political concept.
 We will explore theoretical defenses and critiques of fanaticism, especially as the concept developed in relation to the history of liberal democracy.
 Who are political fanatics?
 What are the political (and psychological) consequences to labeling others as "fanatics"?
 How might we distinguish between fundamentalism and fanaticism?
 Is fanaticism necessary to define the parameters of toleration?
 Is fanaticism always dangerous to democratic politics or is it sometimes useful?
 Ultimately these inquiries are designed to test our assumptions about what fanaticism is as a political idea and how it operates in contemporary political thought.
 This course fulfills the requirement of an advanced seminar in Political Science.

 Requisite: One course in political or social theory.
 Limited to 20 students.
 Spring semester.
-Professor Poe.2014-15: Offered in Spring 2015
+Professor Poe.2017-18: Not offered

 [ LP ] [ IL - Starting with the class of 2015 ] In the U.S., issues of stratification along the lines of income/wealth, spatial designation, and housing persist.
 These dimensions of place and space are basic components of the lived experience of many citizens.
 This course will explore the oftentimes disjointed perceptions and realities of poverty, neighborhoods, and housing policy in America.
 We will examine some key theoretical and critical issues regarding both the existence and persistence of poverty in the U.S. We will also assess the role and significance of the physical, economic, social, political and demographic attributes of neighborhoods as key aspects of place and space in society.
 Finally, we will explore contemporary housing policy and the ways in which such public interventions impact and shape the relationships between poverty and place.
 In addition to texts such as Patillo’s Black Pickett Fences, Jargowsky’s Poverty and Place, Jackson’s Crabgrass Frontier, Sen’s Development as Freedom, and Ehrenreich’s Nickel and Dimed, we will also assess the geography of opportunity as portrayed in such films as Winter’s Bone, Slumdog Millionaire, Beasts of the Southern Wild, Precious, and Trouble the Water.